 After the tumour has been removed completely, it will be sent to a pathologist who will prepare another pathology report.
 This report will confirm or revise the original diagnosis.
 If additional immunohistochemical or molecular tests are performed, the results will be described in this report.

-Pathologists use the word grade to describe how different the tumour cells in oligodendroglioma look compared the cells normally found in the brain or spinal cord.
-Brain and spinal cord tumors are given a WHO grade of I to IV.
+Pathologists use the word grade to describe how different the tumour cells in oligodendroglioma look compared to the cells normally found in the brain or spinal cord.
+Brain and spinal cord tumours are given a WHO grade of I to IV.

 For oligodendroglioma, the grade can only be determined after your pathologist has examined the tissue under the microscope.

 According to the WHO, oligodendrogliomas can be given a grade of II or III.
 Another name for a grade III oligodendroglioma is anaplastic oligodendroglioma.

 When viewed under a microscope, WHO grade II oligodendrogliomas have the following features:

 When viewed under a microscope, WHO grade III oligodendrogliomas or anaplastic oligodendrogliomas have the following features:

 The grade is important, as WHO grade III oligodendrogliomas can have a worse prognosis compared to a WHO grade II oligodendroglioma.

 Your pathologist may perform a test called immunohistochemistry which allows your pathologist to use specific markers to see the proteins being made by the tumour cells.
 If the tumour cells are making a protein, the result will be described as ‘positive’ or ‘reactive’.

 There are no specific immunohistochemical tests for oligodendroglioma cells.
 However, most oligodendrogliomas will produce a protein called isocitrate dehydrogenase (IDH) and will test positive when immunohistochemistry for IDH is performed.